Is he/she worth waiting for?

 Remember, love is not enough.
-You both need to have life visions that are aligned, shared values and mutual interests.
-If she’s taking a 10-year contract working for the Singaporean government, and he makes a career dogsledding around the polar ice caps, well, then there’s not much hope for that relationship, no matter how much they may love each other.
+You both need to have life visions that are aligned, shared values, and mutual interests.
+If she’s taking a 10-year contract working for the Singaporean government, and he’s dogsledding around the polar ice caps, well, then there’s not much hope for that relationship, no matter how much the two people may love each other.

 Not only must there be some shared vision of a possible future for you together, but you both must also feel as though you’re working toward that vision.
-If he’s in Los Angeles and you’re in New York, nothing will kill the relationship faster than applying for jobs in London and Hong Kong.
+If he’s in Los Angeles and she’s in New York, nothing will kill the relationship faster than one person applying for jobs in London and the other applying in Hong Kong.

 In my second relationship, my girlfriend took a job working in Africa.
-Meanwhile, I toiled away in the US with no money trying to get my first internet business off the ground.
-All hope for making it work was removed from the equation and we soon broke up.
+Meanwhile, I toiled away in the US trying to get my first internet business off the ground.
+All hope for making it work was killed by circumstance and we soon broke up.

-My current girlfriend is Brazilian.
-We began dating while I was living there in 2012.
+The woman to whom I’m now married is Brazilian.
+We began dating while I was living in Brazil in 2012.
 I left after a few months and we kept in touch.
-Both of us were battle-worn veterans of failed long distance relationships, and one of our first conversations was that if we didn’t feel that there was a possibility of us living in the same city again within a year, then there was no point in keeping in touch.
+Both of us were battle-worn veterans of failed long-distance relationships, and one of our first conversations was that if we didn’t feel that there was a possibility of us living in the same city again within a year, then there was no point in keeping in touch.

-Long distance relationships can only work if both partners put their money where their genitals are.
-OK, that sounded weird, but what I mean, is that you have to make the logistical, life-rearranging commitment to one another for them to have any chance of working.
-Paradoxically, you end up with this weird dynamic where long distance relationships force you to make much more significant commitments to a person who you’ve had far less exposure to.
-It’s like buying a car when you’ve only seen one picture of it.
+Long-distance relationships can only work if both partners put their money where their genitals are.
+OK, that sounded weird . . . but what I mean is that you have to make the logistical, life-rearranging commitment to one another for it to have any chance of working.
+Paradoxically, you end up with this weird dynamic where the long-distance relationship forces you to make much more significant commitments to a person to whom you’ve had far less exposure than in a regular relationship.
+It’s like buying a car when you’ve only seen a picture of it.

 Is it worth it?
 This is the question I get most often from readers.
 On one level, yes, it’s always worth it.
-Because even if the relationship goes down like a Malaysian Airlines flight,5 you will have learned a lot about yourself, about intimacy, and about commitment in the process.
+Because even if the relationship goes down in flames, you will have learned a lot about yourself, about intimacy, and about commitment.

-You don’t get a sense for the actual relationship until you’re there, in person, and in each other’s faces non-stop, whether you want to be or not.
-This is where true intimacy exists.
-In the constricted personal space between two people who have spent way, way, way too much time around each other.
-This intimacy is sometimes dispassionate.
-It’s sometimes obnoxious.
-It’s sometimes unpleasant.
+You don’t get a sense for the actual relationship until you’re in it, in person, and in each other’s faces non-stop, whether you want to be or not.9 This is where true intimacy exists—right there in the constricted personal space between two people who have spent way, way, way too much time around each other.
+This intimacy is sometimes not passionate, it’s sometimes obnoxious, it’s sometimes unpleasant.
 But it’s capital-R Real.
-And it’s what determines if a relationship will last or not.
+And it’s that real intimacy which will determine if a relationship will last.

 Distance prevents this constricted intimacy from ever forming in a meaningful way.
-When we’re apart it’s too easy to idealize and romanticize each other.
+When two people are apart, it’s too easy to idealize and romanticize each other.
 It’s too easy to overlook the mundane, yet important differences.
 It’s too easy to get caught up in the drama of our minds instead of the calm and boring truths of our hearts.